kayateia/flutter-weather/README.md

 REST services.
-(As of this writing, it does not require an explicit API key, but they do request mentioning the client name and contact info in the User-Agent header; if you fork this project, please change the headers to have your info.) `FakeWeather` implements a mock for unit testing, and to let you plug in synthetic data for app testing.
+(As of this writing, it does not require an explicit API key, but they do request mentioning the client name and contact info in the User-Agent header; if you fork this project, please change the headers to have your contact information.) `FakeWeather` implements a mock for unit testing, and to let you plug in synthetic data for app testing.

+The actual query logic is written asynchronously, using the `async` keyword.

 #### test:_widget\_test.dart_

 Contains a minimally updated version of the default Flutter test suite, adapted for the Weather Pressure app.
-A test app container widget is created, which passes in fake location and weather objects.
+A test app container widget is created, which passes in fake location and weather query objects.
 A user tap on the refresh button is simulated, and the results are checked.